intel/intel-inb-manageability/inbm-v5.md

 ## Overview

 In-band Manageability 5.0 (a.k.a.
-INBMv5, Turtle Creek v5) is a reimplementation of INBM in Golang.
+INBMv5, Turtle Creek v5) is a re-implementation of INBM in Golang.

 ### Motivation